cam1024/techlog/README.md

 AS A developer who writes about tech
 I WANT a CMS-style blog site
-SO THAT I can publish articles, blog posts, and my thoughts and opinions Link to the deployed application can be tested here on Heroku: Techology and the project repository can be viewed here: Techology
+SO THAT I can publish articles, blog posts, and my thoughts and opinions Link to the deployed application can be tested here on Heroku: https://techology.herokuapp.com/ and the project repository can be viewed here: https://techology.herokuapp.com/
-Credits

 ## Installation